 There are several scratch off posters out there but I liked this one because it was full color and includes all the U.S. states as individual scratch offs (I’ve visited about 28 so far).
 It also comes with a guitar pick scratcher, memory stickers, to mark your travel memories, an eraser to clean scratches smudges and a magnifying strip for the visually challenged.
 Apparently Earthabitats used to make a scratcher map for just the U.S.A. as well, but it appears to be sold out.
 Pity.

-Joe and I have adapters up the ying yangs, since we’ve accumulated them as we’ve traveled from country to country (and then forget o bring them…or when we thought we lost one and didn’t…or…).
+Joe and I have adapters up the ying yangs, since we’ve accumulated them as we’ve traveled from country to country (and then forget to bring them…or when we thought we lost one and didn’t…or…).
 So yeah, we have quite the collection.
-I like this adapter though, because it’s 4 types of plugs (A, C, G and I) in one, covering you for 151 countries around the world.
+I like this adapter though, because it’s 4 types of plugs (A, C, G and I) in one, covering you for about 150 countries around the world.
 It allows you the use of the AC Power Socket and Dual USB Ports so you can charge 3 items at one.
-This adapter doesn’t include a current converter, but even without it, it would save us a whole lot of space that’s being taken up by 8 bajillion adapters.
+This adapter doesn’t include a current converter to stop your 110 electronics from blowing up in 220 volt outlets, but even without it, it would save us a whole lot of space that’s being taken up by 8 bajillion adapters.

 I’ve had a bag like this since the mid-1990s and it’s probably one of my most favorite things that I have when I travel.
 It had 10 roomy pockets and holds nearly all of my toiletries I need for long or short trips…Q-Tips, Band Aids, lotion, dental floss, etc. It folds into approximate thirds and fits easily into my carry on or checked luggage, plus the hook on top allows me to hang it in the bathroom.
 I just keep most of the things in there as permanent residents so when I’m off to travel again, it’s ready when I am.
 There are all different styles out there so you can pick the one that works best for you.